Spellhold-Studios/Golden-Horse/golden_horse/golden_horse_readme.txt

 - You should have weinstall binary in your $PATH You can confirm this by typing whereis weinstall
 - If not download Weidu for linux and copy tolower, weinstall, weidu to /usr/bin
 - Extract mod to game folder with chitin.key
-- cd to directory of game
+- Change to directory of game
-- run tolower to lowercase everything and create linux.ini if you do not have it
+- Run tolower to lowercase everything and create linux.ini if you do not have it
 - weinstall golden_horse/golden_horse.tp2
 If you wish to use windows version of Weidu then:
 - Extract mod to game folder with chitin.key